AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes_part_3.md

 For policy classes, we make the following observations:
-- Policy classes **don’t** contribute much if they aren’t passed as template parameters.
+- Policy classes **don't** contribute much if they aren't passed as template parameters.
 - Policy parameters need **not** have default values and are often specified explicitly (although many generic components are configured with commonly used default policies).
 - Policy parameters are mostly orthogonal to other parameters of a template.